reportportal/linux-installation/README.md

 sudo /vrpanalyzer/bin/python3 -m nltk.downloader -d /usr/share/nltk_data stopwords
 ```

-3. Start the uwsgi server, you can change properties, such as the workers quantity for running the analyzer in the several processes.
+3. Start the uwsgi server, you can change properties, such as the worker's quantity for running the analyzer in several processes.

 Set in ***app.ini*** your virtual environment specified above: